ericklein/air_quality/readme.md

 ### Issues
 - mqtt
-	- [I][P2]102420: mqtt; Move local MQTT server to DNS named entry instead of IP address so DNS can resolve it if IP address changes
+	- [I][P3]102420: mqtt; Move local MQTT server to DNS named entry instead of IP address so DNS can resolve it if IP address changes
-	- [I][P2]111420: mqtt; MQTT publish (to Adafruit IO?) requires NTP to be defined?!
+	- [I][P3]111420: mqtt; MQTT publish (to Adafruit IO?) requires NTP to be defined?!
 No idea why.
 	- [I][P1]091321: mqtt; semi-consistently seeing issue where, over WiFI, temp is logging to mqtt properly but humidity and room are not.
 I thought I resolved it via different MQTT_CLIENT_ID, but no.
-	- [I][P1]091321: mqtt; should I be using a mqtt.disconnect() during the sleep process.
-Might help with issues I'm seeing?
 - time
 	- [I][P3]112820: time; NTP is dependent to WiFi or Ethernet due to IPAddress
 	- [I][P2]111420: time; Review NTP while until data